edenartlab/sd-lora-trainer/README.md

 Tuning Experiments once code is fully ready:

+- test if VAE weight_type actually matters for training
 - try-out conditioning noise injection during training to increase robustness
 - re-test / tweak the adaptive learning rates instead of hard-pivot (also test Prodigy vs Adam)
 - right now it looks like the diffusion model gets partially "destroyed" in the beginning of training (outputs from steps 100-200 look terrible),